hillbig/rsdic/README.md

 To achieve this, a bit vector is divided into small blocks of length 64, and each small block is compressed using enumurative code.
 For example, a small block contains 10 ones and 54 zeros will be compressed in 38 bits (See enumCode.go for detail).

-This achieves not only its information theoretic bound, but also achieves more compression if bits are clusterd.
+This achieves not only its information theoretic bound, but also achieves more compression if bits are clusterd. rsdic stores information at most 1.3 bit per original bit including its indicies, and compress more if bit vector is "compresible".

 This Go version is based on the C++ implementation [2].
 But this Go version supports PushBack so that it can support dynamic addition.